EMDR Therapy Wheaton, IL

 Our top priority is to create a safe and calming environment during our initial phase of therapy.
 In cases where the EMDR approach may not be suitable, we are well-equipped to incorporate other effective therapy techniques to meet your specific situation.
 Client often reports several change in their mental health including but not limited to:

-What to expect when starting EMDR Therapy
+What to Expect at the Start of EMDR Therapy

 only with few steps